Understanding how to submit a claim

-- Out-of-network: We know that as much as you try to see a network provider, sometimes it’s just not possible — like if you’re on the road or in an emergency situation.
-In that case, an out-of-network provider cannot submit a claim on your behalf, and you’ll have to submit this claim on your own.
+- Out-of-network.
+We know that as much as you try to see a network provider, sometimes it’s just not possible — like if you’re on the road or in an emergency situation.
+In that case, an out-of-network provider cannot submit a claim on your behalf, and you may have to submit this claim on your own.

-Submitting your claims on myuhc.comOpens a new window® is a breeze.
-Log in and click the “Claims & Accounts” tab, then click the “Submit a Claim” tab.
-There, you’ll be able to select the corresponding “Online Submission Form” to begin the process for your claim.
+Sign in to your health plan account and go to the “Claims & Accounts” tab, then select the “Submit a Claim” tab.
+There, you’ll be able to select the Medical Claims Submission form to download and print.

-Once your claim form is complete, mail your form with the claim details and receipts to the address on the back of your health plan ID card.
+After you print and complete the Medical Claims Submission form, mail it with the claim details and receipts to the address on your health plan ID card.